Are Social Security Disability Benefits Taxable?

 If you find yourself in this situation, you should contact a CPA or an attorney who is familiar with tax law and Social Security disability, as it's fairly complicated.

-How Can You Pay Taxes on Your Disability Benefits?
+How Do You Pay Taxes on Your Disability Benefits?

 If you do owe taxes on your benefits, the easiest way to pay the taxes is when you receive your benefits.
 You can ask the Social Security Administration (SSA) to withhold federal taxes from each of your monthly payments.
 To request that the SSA withhold some of your SSDI benefits to pay your taxes throughout the year, you can submit IRS Form W-4V to your local office by mail or fax.
 Or, if you or your spouse has self-employment income, you may want to make quarterly estimated tax payments.